0xjuanma/anvil/docs/init.md

 # Init Command

-The `anvil init` command bootstraps your Anvil CLI environment by performing a complete initialization process.
+The `anvil init` command bootstraps your Anvil CLI environment.
 This is the first command you should run after installing Anvil.

-## Overview

-The init command establishes a solid foundation for all other Anvil commands by:

-- **Validating and installing required system tools** (Git, cURL, Homebrew)
-- **Creating necessary configuration directory** (`~/.anvil`)
-- **Generating a default settings.yaml** configuration file with your system preferences
-- **Checking your local environment** for common development configurations
-- **Providing actionable recommendations** for completing your setup

 ## Usage